Special Inspector Esther McLaughlin

 As my day job I work as a supervisor in a food factory ensuring that the products are made to the right specifications, and that everyone adheres to the food safety rules.

 What do you gain from being a Special?

-What is it like working alongside regular officers?
+What is it like working on the Joint Response Unit?